 At Spring Arbor University, we know the cost of a college education may at times appear staggering.
 We also know that the lifetime benefits associated with a Christian college education provide an excellent return on investment.
 Spring Arbor University equips graduates for critical participation – in their careers, their families and a world in need of their unique strengths and talents – maximizing the long-term value of financial and academic investments.

 So what if we told you there is now a solution to the concern associated with borrowing money to pay for college?

-Beginning in Fall 2013, all incoming freshmen* will receive the Loan Repayment Assistance Program (LRAP) provided by our new arrangement with the Loan Repayment Assistance Foundation.
+Incoming freshmen are offered the option to receive the the Loan Repayment Assistance Program (LRAP) provided by our new arrangement with the Loan Repayment Assistance Foundation.
 LRAP guarantees that if your income after graduation is low, you will receive assistance in repaying your student loans.

 Spring Arbor University is pleased to work with the LRAP Foundation to provide you with this guarantee of the value of a Spring Arbor University education.

 The Loan Repayment Assistance Program safeguards your financial and educational investment in your future, providing a back-up plan for repayment of educational loans.** LRAP empowers students to enroll, stay in school and graduate from their first-choice educational institution – Spring Arbor University.
 By offering graduates the promise, “if your income after graduation is low, we will help you repay your student loans,” the LRAP Foundation strives to protect the foundations of higher education, enhancing affordability and access while maintaining the value of a college degree.